JarekSopinski/js-design-patterns/16_ITERATOR/iterator-overview.md

     - Keeps a reference to the current element
     - Knows how to move to a different element

+Stateful iterators cannot be recursive.
+However, 'yield' keyword allows for much more succinct iteration.

 ### Implementation

 JavaScript supports this through Symbol.iterator member, that returns an iterator object with a function called next(), that returns an object containing: